Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Relieves muscle and joint pain.

-3. Triceps Stretch: Ideal for the shoulders and arms.
+3. Triceps Stretch: Perfect for your shoulders and arms.

-4. Wrist Stretches: Prevent stiffness, especially after a long day of work.
+4. Wrist Stretches: Prevent stiffness, especially after a long day at work.

-5. Spinal Flexion (Cat-Cow): Enhance the fluidity and mobility of your back.
+5. Cat-Cow Spinal Flex: Enhance the fluidity and mobility of your back.

-7. Hip opening: Counteract the effects of prolonged sitting.
+7. Hip Opening: Counteract the effects of long periods of sitting.

-8. Deep hip stretch: Release the tensions in the lower back.
+8. Deep hip stretch: Release lower back tension.

-9. Calf Stretch: Promote flexibility in your legs and ankles.
+9. Calf Stretch: Boost the flexibility of your legs and ankles.

 • Hold each stretch for between 30 seconds and 2 minutes.